It can be painful to see someone copying your work and presenting it as their own, sometimes even reselling it and making money out of it.

 Replace 'sitename.com' with the domain name of the offending site.

-If you find that the site is indexed you can send a DMCA request to get their website removed from search engine indexes.
+If you find that the infringing pages are indexed, you can send a DMCA request to get these pages removed from search engine indexes.

 Use the following information for sending DMCA to the search engines.